 On September 23, 2005, the trip to Singapore was most memorable.
-The National University of Singapore (NUS) hosted the venue and invited guests from industries and higher education institutions in Singapore.
-NUSs standing is in the top quartile of the world's 100 best universities, as noted in this year's Times Higher Education Supplement World University Rankings.
-It is a global-oriented university with a hospital and an academic campus, building synergy between research and entrepreneurship towards a global knowledge enterprise.
-The Knowledge Sharing Seminar scheduled for me was "Best Practices in Facilities Management."
-Michael Ng.
-NUS OED Director and his management Support officer, Jasmin Tay, were instrumental in arranging the venue and in inviting approximately 140 attendees.
-The session was certainly efficient and productive.
-As a success story, David is working with all those who attended the seminar by continuing discussions on process improvement tools and for them to become APPA chapter members in Singapore as well as international institutional and affiliate members.
-On Tuesday September 26, 2005, 1 was invited to attend the TEFMA board meeting, along with one other international guest, Simon Britton, director of estates, University of Leicester from AUDE.
+The National University of Singapore (NUS) hosted the venue and invited

+On Tuesday September 26, 2005, I was invited to attend the TEFMA board meeting, along with one other international guest, Simon Britton, director of estates, University of Leicester from AUDE.
 I presented a brief overview of APPA and some information on ISU followed by what's new in my business.
-Alan Egan, president of TEFMA had asked that 1 specifically focus on this.
+Alan Egan, president of TEFMA had asked that I specifically focus on this.
 During the presentation I mentioned the possibility of a joint task force on strategic alliance in developing and furthering more work on core data that would cross function internationally with respect to usage.
 I suggested that other than leadership visiting each other at their respective conferences that we consider having a work group from two organizations meets at the annual executive or task force work sessions.
 Since Alan Egan is leaving the leadership and Robert Kelly is the incoming president, this task will have to fall on Robert Kelly and me to launch this initiative.